 By Patrick O'Conner PhD

-The long-time feud between and US News and World Report took a new turn last week with the release of a survey measuring the value of the annual college rankingsproduced by US News.
+The long-time feud between high school counselors and US News and World Report took a new turn last week with the release of a survey measuring the value of the annual college rankingsproduced by US News.

-Since the early 1980s, US News has produced ranked lists of what it considers the , the US, and regions with the country.
+Since the early 1980s, US News has produced ranked lists of what it considers the best colleges in the world, the US, and regions with the country.
 School counselors have questioned the value of these rankings from the beginning, finding fault with just how US News compares colleges, and claiming the rankings confuse students and parents more than help them, since the college needs of each student are different.

-Thanks to a new survey by the (NACAC), counselors had an opportunity to turn the tables.
+Thanks to a new survey by the National Association for College Admission Counseling (NACAC), counselors had an opportunity to turn the tables.
 When asked to rate the rankings on a scale of 1 (low) to 100 (high), school counselors gave the rankings an average score of 29.
 When asked about the rankings, counselors found fault with everything from the name of the publication (“Americas Best Colleges” suggest one kind of college is best for all students) to the factors used in the rankings.

 These factors include the number of applications a college receives (the higher the better), the percentage of students admitted (the lower the better), and the prestige the college is given by other college presidents.
 Since US News rewards colleges for having more applicants *and* for *rejecting* more applicants, counselors claim some colleges are encouraging more students to apply, even though the college knows the student’s qualifications are unlikely to lead to an offer of admission.

 Reporters and other observers feel counselors are envious of the power of the rankings—but the results of the NACAC survey indicate otherwise.
 Another part of the survey asked admissions officers at colleges to rank the US News Report, and the average score given by college personnel was a 39—better than what the high school counselors gave, but still a failing grade.